Sironi-00/rs_todo/README.md

 Toggle the complete state of a selected Todo
 ### DELETE
 This has three modes where [Todo Id] removes the selected Todo only, * removes all Todo(s) and ! removes completed Todo(s)

+## Saving
+The app can save todos locally n remember on reopen